-The headlight wiring is protected by a circuit breaker in the light switch.
-An electrical overload will cause the lights to go on and off, or in some cases to remain off.
-If this happens, have your headlight wiring checked right away.
+The headlamp wiring is protected by a circuit breaker in the instrument panel fuse block.
+An electrical overload will cause the lamps to go on and off, or in some cases to remain off.
+If this happens, have your headlamp wiring checked right away.